Kir-Antipov/Termigram/README.md

 }
 ```

-This mean that our bot has one command, which can be triggered somehow like this:
+It means that our bot has one command, which can be triggered somehow like this:

 > /start<br>
 > /begin<br>